RAN Technology

 Hazard E. Reeves - audio pioneer and defense contractor

 Hazard E. Reeves (1906-1986) may not be a household name, but his work is well known to every moviegoer.
 He was an American pioneer in sound and sound electronics, and introduced stereophonic sound for motion pictures.
-He met Fred Waller at the 1939 World's Fair and saw the potential of Waller's "Vitarama" system which he invested in and which soon became the mo...
+He met Fred Waller at the 1939 World's Fair and saw the potential of Waller's "Vitarama" system which he invested in and which soon bec...
 READ MORE

 NB9M